Open-EO/openeo.org/1_about.md

 for the adaptation of cloud computing technologies by a broad user community and paves the way for the federation of infrastructure capabilities.

+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 776242.
+The contents of this website reflects only the authors' view; the European Commission is not responsible for any use that may be made of the information it provides.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">openEO is kicking off in Vienna! <a href="https://twitter.com/hashtag/openeo?src=hash&amp;ref_src=twsrc%5Etfw">#openeo</a> <a href="https://twitter.com/EU_H2020?ref_src=twsrc%5Etfw">@EU_H2020</a>  <a href="https://twitter.com/CopernicusEU?ref_src=twsrc%5Etfw">@CopernicusEU</a> <a href="https://twitter.com/MarkusNeteler?ref_src=twsrc%5Etfw">@MarkusNeteler</a> <a href="https://twitter.com/appelmar?ref_src=twsrc%5Etfw">@appelmar</a> <a href="https://twitter.com/janverbesselt?ref_src=twsrc%5Etfw">@janverbesselt</a> <a href="https://twitter.com/EODC_GmbH?ref_src=twsrc%5Etfw">@EODC_GmbH</a> <a href="https://t.co/lT7NLz2qmw">https://t.co/lT7NLz2qmw</a> <a href="https://t.co/Yghi3WdavQ">pic.twitter.com/Yghi3WdavQ</a></p>&mdash; Edzer Pebesma (@edzerpebesma) <a href="https://twitter.com/edzerpebesma/status/918791701233389569?ref_src=twsrc%5Etfw">October 13, 2017</a></blockquote>